turbot/steampipe-plugin-pagerduty/docs/index.md

 connection "pagerduty" {
   plugin = "pagerduty"

-  # Account/user API token authentication
+  # Account or user API token
   # This can also be set via the `PAGERDUTY_TOKEN` environment variable.
   # token = "u+AtBdqvNtestTokeNcg"
 }